openstack/ironic/doc/source/admin/drivers/ilo.rst

 Deploy Process
 ~~~~~~~~~~~~~~

-Refer to `Netboot in swiftless deploy for intermediate images`_ for partition
+Please refer to `Netboot in swiftless deploy for intermediate images`_ for
-image support and refer to `Localboot in swiftless deploy for intermediate images`_
+partition image support and `Localboot in swiftless deploy for intermediate images`_
 for whole disk image support.

 HTTP(S) Based Deploy Support